pmlmodelling/nctoolkit/README.md

-# nctoolkit - easy tools for manipulating netCDF data in Python
+# nctoolkit - Efficient and intuitive tools for manipulating netCDF data in Python

 nctoolkit is a comprehensive Python package for manipulating individual netCDF data.